 It’s entirely possible to hit the trail with a brand-new set of ultralight backpacking gear on a budget.
 Hell, I’ve just shown you exactly how to do so for $500 or less.

-Now that you have a list of the most affordable backpacking gear at your fingertips, what’s stopping you from hitting the trail, exploring the backcountry, and sleeping under the stars?
+Now that you have a list of the most affordable backpacking gear at your fingertips, what’s stopping you from setting off on the trail, conquering the backcountry, and sleeping under the stars?